Microlocal Theory of Legendrian Links and Cluster Algebras: Diagrammatic Weave Calculus and Initial Cycles

 Let $L=L(\ww(\bG))$ be the initial filling of the GP-link $\Lambda=\Lambda(\bG)$.
 Subsection \ref{ssec:NaiveAbsoluteCycles} constructed an explicit set of generators for a basis of $H_1(L)$ in terms of $\sf Y$-cycles.
 Nevertheless, in order to construct cluster $\mathcal{A}$-variables, we also need access to the lattice given by the relative homology group $H_1(L, \Lambda)=H_1(L,\partial L)$.
 Recall that, by Poincar\'{e} duality, there exists a non-degenerate pairing between the absolute homology group $H_1(L)$ and the relative homology group $H_1(L,\Lambda)$:

 Let $\{\gamma_f\}$ be the basis of naive absolute cycles constructed in Subsection \ref{ssec:NaiveAbsoluteCycles}, where the index $f$ runs over all faces of $\bG$.
-Consider the Poincar\'e dual basis $\{\eta_f\}$ on $H_1(L,\Lambda)$.\footnote{Note that the dual of a given absolute cycle $\gamma_f$ is not constructed merely from $\gamma_f$ but rather from the entire basis of naive absolute cycles.} In order to perform computations in the moduli stack of sheaves, we also want to describe the relative cycles in $\{\eta_f\}$ combinatorially in terms of the weave $\ww=\ww(\bG)$.
+Consider the Poincar\'e dual basis $\{\eta_f\}$ on $H_1(L,\Lambda)$.\footnote{The dual of an absolute cycle $\gamma_f$ is constructed from the entire basis of naive absolute cycles, not just $\gamma_f$.} In order to perform computations in the moduli stack of sheaves, we also want to describe the relative cycles in $\{\eta_f\}$ combinatorially in terms of the weave $\ww=\ww(\bG)$.
 This is done according to the following discussion.

 In general, given an $N$-weave $\ww\sse\bR^2$, we can consider an (unoriented) curve $\kappa\sse\bR^2$ that ends at unbounded regions in the complement of $\ww\sse\R^2$ and intersect weave lines of $\ww$ transversely and generically -- in particular, away from the weave vertices.
 There are $N$ natural ways to lift $\kappa$ to the weave front $\Sigma(\ww)$, which in turn correspond to $N$ unoriented curves on $L$.
 In consequence, any subset of these $N$ lifts, together with any orientation we choose for each of element of such a subset, defines a relative homology cycle $\eta\in H_1(L,\Lambda)$.
 Figure \ref{fig:intersection numbers between weave lines and dashed curves} (left) depicts two possible oriented lifts of the (dashed) yellow curve $\kappa$ drawn to its right.